Implications from Late-Time X-ray Detections of Optically Selected Tidal Disruption Events: State Changes, Unification, and Detection Rates: Discussion

 Overall, the X--ray Eddington ratio of \srcone{} is broadly compatible with the common range of Eddington ratios where soft--to--hard state changes occur in XRBs.
 The persistently soft spectrum of \srctwo{} is more unusual, but as mentioned before, XRB soft states have been observed to persist down to an Eddington ratio of $\sim 10^{-3}$ and in an extreme case even down to a few times $10^{-5}$.
+As an alternative, the different X-ray spectral shape between sources and in some cases the changing X-ray spectral slope in one source can also be reproduced by changing parameters involving a different physical model.
+One possibility includes varying the Comptonization optical depth and/or the disk temperatures of the seed photons of such a Comptonization model.

 One testable prediction of our XRB analogy is the predicted radio luminosity using the Fundamental Plane of black hole activity (\citealt{2003MNRAS.345.1057M}; \citealt{2004A&A...414..895F}).
 Using the calibration of \citet{2003MNRAS.345.1057M}, and given the SMBH mass estimate of $\log {M}_\bullet=5.68$ in \srcone\, from \citet{2017MNRAS.471.1694W}, we derive an expected radio luminosity at 5 GHz of $2\times 10^{37}$\lum.
 Given the luminosity distance of \srcone{}, this translates to a flux density at 5 GHz of 20 $\mu$Jy, a level which is detectable with current radio telescopes, although this flux estimate carries a substantial uncertainty.